 Slab reinforcement: Rebar, Post tension cables or Wire mesh

 One of the most important aspects of a concrete slab is the steel reinforcement in the slab.
 It reduces cracking and makes the slab much stronger.

 Rebar steel reinforcement is probably the most common form of reinforcement used in concrete slabs for the last 40 to 50 years.
 This type of reinforcement is usually placed at 12, 16 or 24 inches on center in each direction of a garage slab.
 The majority of these slabs are about 4 inches thick, however a few may be 5 or 6 inches thick.

-If you see a cracking or rusting pattern in the garage floor that looks like the cracks are 12 to 24 inches apart running in one or two directions, it may be an indication that the rebar was place a little too high and doesn’t have enough concrete to properly cover the rebar.
-Usually these hair line cracks will run parallel to one another.
+If you see a cracking or rusting pattern in the garage floor that looks like the cracks are 12 to 24 inches apart running in one or two directions, it may be an indication that the rebar was placed a little too high and doesn’t have enough concrete to properly cover the rebar.
+Usually, these hairline cracks will run parallel to one another.
 (Read about rebar problems and warning signs of problematic rebar in concrete)

 Post tension slabs

 Post tension slabs have steel cables that run through them, similar to rebar but are further apart.
 After about seven days these cables are stretched tightly with hydraulic jacks which puts the slab under compression and helps spread the weight (load of the house) over a wider area than the footings alone.
 This type of reinforcement is becoming more popular and is now used more often in areas that have expansive soils.
 (Read more about post tension slabs and why you should not cut or core one)